MichTronics/JS8Call-Bot/README.md

 #### JS8CALL

-Settings in JS8Call for using the JS8Call-Bot in the API window
+Settings in JS8Call for using the JS8Call-Bot in the API window.

+Goto settings of JS8CALL and then goto the Reporting Tab there enable this setting :

 - [x] Allow setting station information from the API
 - [x] Enable TCP Server API
 - [x] Accept TCP Requests